allybrannon/restaurant_review_2020/sql/restaurant_review_queries.md

 # Restaurant Queries

+- List all restaurants.
+- List a single restaurant by ID.
 - List all the reviews for a given restaurant given a specific restaurant ID.
 - List all the reviews for a given restaurant, given a specific restaurant name.
 - List all the reviews for a given reviewer, given a specific author name.